Centre for Genomic & Experimental Medicine

 PhD opportunities in musculoskeletal disease for MB-ChB students.

-The TRAM MB-PhD scheme offers a new and exciting opportunity for bright, motivated and enthusiastic medical students to gain top quality research training during their medical degree.
+The TRAM MB-PhD scheme offers a new and exciting opportunity for bright, motivated and enthusiastic medical students to access high quality research training during their medical degree.
 The scheme is funded by the Kennedy Trust which has provided funding for a 5-year programme of joint MB-PhD studentships in Glasgow and Edinburgh as well as other UK centres of excellence in musculoskeletal disease.

 The scheme offers students the opportunity to undertake a PhD in an area relevant to musculoskeletal disease after completion of their intercalated BSc.
 The scheme will also encourage graduates to follow an academic career within the area of musculoskeletal disease.
 The vision of TRAM is to train a future generation of academic leaders in the field of musculoskeletal disease.
 Successful applicants will be trained in cutting edge practical scientific and analytic skills with a focus on scientific excellence, while gaining understanding of the rigour, discipline and precision required for translational research.
 It is expected that the research projects will generate material that will form the basis of publications in high profile medical and scientific journals.